kevguy/SimpleSearchEngine/README.md

 # SimpleSearchEngine

-This is a simple search engine project created from my learning process in the Udacity course 'Intro to Computer Science' taught by Dave Evans.
+This is a simple search engine project using the PageRank algorithm created from my learning process in the Udacity course 'Intro to Computer Science' taught by Dave Evans.